Configuring web.xml According to Target Deployment Platform

 </context-param>

-Servlet containers provide a way to define some common elements in a global web.xml file, and let individual applications to inherit those common elements, but that’s it!
-It would be very nice to be able to bundle a war with more than one web.xml, and choose the one which is appropriate for the current runtime environment.
-It would even better if we could merge more than one web.xml file, or override some elements defined in one web.xml with those defined in another.
+Servlet containers provide a way to define some common elements in a global web.xml file and let individual applications inherit those common elements, but that’s it!
+It would be very nice to be able to bundle a WAR with more than one web.xml and choose the one which is appropriate for the current runtime environment.
+It would be even better if we could merge more than one web.xml file or override some elements defined in one web.xml with those defined in another.

-Java community has tried to develop several solutions to this old problem; “building or configuring web.xml according to runtime environment”.
+The Java community has tried to develop several solutions to this old problem: “building or configuring web.xml according to the runtime environment”.
 SmartFrog has a good overview of those efforts.
 Each effort has its pros and cons.
 We have preferred generating web.xml using a template engine.
-However, maintaining a template and generating web.xml each time a modification occurs while working within IDE makes me feel bad.
+However, maintaining a template and generating web.xml each time a modification occurs while working within an IDE makes me feel bad.
 It has a negative impact on development fluidness.
-I want to keep a single web.xml which is directly used during development, and will be used as template in order to generate environment specific web.xml file.
-We have come up with an idea, while we were searching and discussing about possible solutions.
-Let me illustrate it withas follows;
+I want to keep a single web.xml which is directly used during development and will be used as a template in order to generate an environment-specific web.xml file.
+We have come up with an idea while we were searching and discussing possible solutions.
+Let me illustrate it as follows;

 <context-param>